QingliGuo/Low-pass-mut/README.md

 # Variant Calling & Filtering Pipeline for Low-Pass WGS Data

-This Snakemake pipeline performs **variant calling using Octopus**, followed by **multi-step filtering with ANNOVAR** against several population databases, and finally generates mutation matrices for downstream analysis.
+This Snakemake pipeline performs **variant calling using Octopus**, followed by **multi-step filtering with ANNOVAR** against several population databases, and finally generates mutation matrices for downstream analysis, such as [MILO](https://github.com/QingliGuo/MILO).
 It is designed for reproducibility and tested on SLURM-based HPC clusters.

 ---